CNEA-AQ/curso-programacion/_clases/git.md

 - `git stash`: temporarily remove modifications to working directory
 - `git bisect`: binary search history (e.g. for regressions)
 - `.gitignore`: [specify](https://git-scm.com/docs/gitignore) intentionally untracked files to ignore

+# El directorio `.git/`:
+El directorio `.git/` se crea cuando ejecutamos `git init` y contiene toda la información y metadatos de nuestro repo.
+A continuación veamos algunos archivos y carpetas que contiene y cuál es su proposito:

+- `objects/`: guarda contenido del repositorio (blobs, trees, commits, y tags).
+Git usa *content-based addressing* par guardar los objetos los cuales se identifican por el hash SHA-1.
+- `refs/`:contiene referencias a commits.
+Branches (refs/heads/), tags (refs/tags/), y referencias especiales como HEAD (refs/HEAD).
+- `HEAD`: Es una referencia simbólica que aupunta a nuestra posición en el branch.
+- `config`: This file contains configuration options for your repository.
+- `index`: This is the staging area, also known as the index.
+It stores information about files that are staged for the next commit.
+- `logs`:  This directory contains logs of changes made to the repository.
+For example, refs/heads/master would contain the log for the master branch.
+- `hooks`: This directory contains client-side or server-side scripts that Git executes based on certain actions, such as pre-commit, post-commit, pre-push, etc.
+- `info`:  This directory contains global exclude patterns for ignored files (exclude file) and auxiliary files for the Git repository.
+- `config`:      This file holds repository-specific configuration options.
+- `description`: This file is used by Git hosting services to provide a description of the repository.
+- `modules`:     This directory is used if the repository is a submodule.
+- `packed-refs`: This file contains references that have been packed (optimized for performance).